Duke of Somerset: Beaufort creations

-Royal family creations
+Tudor creations

-In 1499 Henry VII nominated his infant son Edmund to the dukedom of Somerset at his baptism, but the child, just over a year old when he died, was probably never formally created a peer.
+In 1499 Henry VII nominated his infant son Edmund Tudor to the dukedom of Somerset at his baptism, but the child, just over a year old when he died, was probably never formally created a peer.

 The illegitimate son of Henry VIII, Henry FitzRoy (1519–1536), by Elizabeth Blount, was created Earl of Nottingham, and Duke of Richmond and Somerset on 18 June 1525.
-He died without heirs on 23 July 1536 so his titles became extinct.
+He died without heirs on 23 July 1536, when his peerages became extinct.

 Earl of Somerset under James VI and I

 Robert Carr (c.
 1587–1645), born Kerr/Ker, son of Sir Thomas Ker of Ferniehirst, became a favourite of King James VI and I. On 25 March 1611 he was created Viscount Rochester, and subsequently a privy councillor.
 On the death of Lord Salisbury in 1612 he began to act as the king's secretary.
 On 3 November 1613 he was created Earl of Somerset.
 He died in July 1645, leaving a daughter, Anne.
 His titles became extinct.